Status of Stocks 2022

 NOAA Fisheries Continues Engagement with the Recreational Fishing Community

-This year’s fourth annual National Saltwater Recreational Fisheries Summit brought together members of the recreational fishing community to discuss and collaborate around the most pressing issues facing marine anglers across the country.
-Participants identified several important themes, including more precise and timely data, community engagement and trust, incorporating the human dimension into decision-making, and balancing the trade-offs of new management initiatives.
+This year’s fourth annual National Saltwater Recreational Fisheries Summit brought together NOAA Fisheries and members of the recreational fishing community.
+We discussed and collaborated on the most pressing issues facing marine anglers across the country.
+Participants identified several important themes, including more precise and timely data, community engagement and trust, and balancing the trade-offs of new management initiatives.
 Together with science and management partners, NOAA Fisheries will continue to advance these issues, including by initiating review of the 2015 National Saltwater Recreational Fisheries Policy.

 Our Proud Tradition of Sustainable Fisheries